itflow-org/itflow/README.md

 For bugs, please raise an [issue](https://github.com/itflow-org/itflow/issues).

 ### Contributing
-If you are able to make a contribution that would make ITFlow better, please fork the repo and create a pull request.
-Please make sure you're following our [code standards](https://docs.itflow.org/code_standards).
+If you want to improve ITFlow, feel free to fork the repo and create a pull request, but make sure to discuss significant changes or new features with fellow contributors on the forum first.
+This helps ensure that your contributions are aligned with project goals, and saves time for everyone.
+All contributions should follow our  [code standards](https://docs.itflow.org/code_standards).
-For large changes / new features, please discuss the issue with other contributors first.

 #### Contributors
 <a href="https://github.com/itflow-org/itflow/graphs/contributors">